trojannemo/rb2-money-editor/README.md

 Find me (Nemo) on Discord - I have my own server called Nemo's Nautilus where I provide support for all my little applications

-Send me your band file and tell me 1) is your Xbox 360 retail or RGH/JTAG?
-2) are you running "vanilla" Xbox 360 or RB2 Deluxe?
-3) what is your player name and how much money *should* you have in the Rock Shop?
+Send me your save game file and tell me what is your player name and how much money you *should* have in the Rock Shop

 I will take a look at your file and see what I can find